 Looking to connect the idea to the Merrimack River, the committee added the River Hawks to a ballot with the other finalists: the Ospreys; the Raging Rapids; and the Lightning.
 The River Hawks had their first victory in the popular vote.

-Brian Trainor ’80 (above) designed a new logo for the school and the River Hawks made their campus debut on May 6, 1994.
+Brian Trainor ’80 (pictured) designed a new logo for the school and the River Hawks made their campus debut on May 6, 1994.